-More repeater information is available in the About Us page.
+More repeater information is available on the About Us page.

 Bill was a past president of AMSAT, wrote a regular column in QST magazine for decades, was responsible for getting Amateur Radio on the International Space Station and was a member of our cub for nearly thirty years.